 Bilal joined Watsi on January 22nd, 2014.
 Four years ago, Bilal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Bilal's most recent donation traveled 8,600 miles to support Na, a 54-year-old homemaker and refugee from Thailand, to fund eye lens replacement so that she can see clearly.
+Bilal's most recent donation traveled 8,300 miles to support Ed, a 39-year-old father from Burma, to fund ureter stone treatment so he can live pain free.

 Bilal has funded healthcare for 62 patients in 11 countries.